Susan Atkins: Release hearing and results

-The Board of Parole Hearings considered Atkins' request for compassionate release during its monthly meeting on July 15, 2008.
-During the 90-minute hearing, emotional pleas were made by both supporters and opponents of Atkins' release.
+The Board of Parole Hearings considered Atkins's request for compassionate release during its monthly meeting on July 15, 2008.
+During the 90-minute hearing, emotional pleas were made by both supporters and opponents of Atkins's release.
 The public hearing limited speakers' comments to five minutes each.
 After the board heard the case (as well as other agenda items), it retired to closed session for final deliberations.
 Due to her failing health, Atkins herself did not attend the hearing.

 Debra Tate, by this point the only surviving immediate relative of murder victim Sharon Tate, spoke in opposition to a compassionate release for Atkins, stating, "She will be set free when judged by God.
 It's important that she die in incarceration."
-Pam Turner, a niece of Sharon Tate, also opposed Atkins' release, stating, "If she were capable of comprehending what our family's been through, she would be ashamed to come before this parole board and ask such a request."
-Anthony DiMaria, the nephew of murder victim Thomas Jay Sebring, also opposed Atkins' release, stating, "You will hear various opinions with respect to this today, but you will hear nothing from the nine people who lie in their graves and suffered horrendous deaths at the hands of Susan Atkins."
+Pam Turner, a niece of Sharon Tate, also opposed Atkins's release, stating, "If she were capable of comprehending what our family's been through, she would be ashamed to come before this parole board and ask such a request."
+Anthony DiMaria, the nephew of murder victim Thomas Jay Sebring, also opposed Atkins's release, stating, "You will hear various opinions with respect to this today, but you will hear nothing from the nine people who lie in their graves and suffered horrendous deaths at the hands of Susan Atkins."

-Gloria Goodwin Killian, director of ACWIP (Action Committee for Women in Prison) and a Pasadena legal researcher and prisoner advocate, spoke in support for Atkins' compassionate release, arguing, "Susan has been punished all that she can be.
+Gloria Goodwin Killian, director of ACWIP (Action Committee for Women in Prison) and a Pasadena legal researcher and prisoner advocate, spoke in support for Atkins's compassionate release, arguing, "Susan has been punished all that she can be.
 Short of going out to the hospital and physically torturing her, there is nothing left anyone can do to her.
 The people who are suffering are the people you see in this room today."
-In July 2008, Atkins' husband, James W. Whitehouse, told the board, "They tell me we're lucky if we have three months.
+In July 2008, Atkins's husband, James W. Whitehouse, told the board, "They tell me we're lucky if we have three months.
 It's not going to be fun.
 It's not going to be pretty."

-Ultimately, after final deliberations the 11 members of the California Board of Parole Hearings unanimously declined to refer Atkins' request for compassionate release to the sentencing court.
-The decision—posted on its website—meant that Atkins' request would not be forwarded to the Los Angeles Superior Court that sentenced her, which would have had the final say as to whether she would be released.
-On September 24, 2008, Atkins was transferred back to the Central California Women's Facility in Chowchilla, California to the facility's skilled nursing center.
+Ultimately, after final deliberations the 11 members of the California Board of Parole Hearings unanimously declined to refer Atkins's request for compassionate release to the sentencing court.
+The decision—posted on its website—meant that Atkins's request would not be forwarded to the Los Angeles Superior Court that sentenced her, which would have had the final say as to whether she would be released.
+On September 24, 2008, Atkins was transferred back to the Central California Women's Facility in Chowchilla, California, to the facility's skilled nursing center.

-Atkins' minimum eligible parole date was October 6, 1976.
+Atkins's minimum eligible parole date was October 6, 1976.
 Her initial parole consideration hearing was on September 14, 1976, at which time she was denied parole.
-Between 1976 and 2009, she was denied parole a total of 13 times.
-Prior to her 2009 parole hearing, a website maintained by Atkins' husband claimed that she was paralyzed over 85 percent of her body and unable to sit up or be transferred to a wheelchair.
+Prior to her 2009 parole hearing, a website maintained by Atkins's husband claimed that she was paralyzed over 85 percent of her body and unable to sit up or be transferred to a wheelchair.
 For the final time, Atkins was denied parole on September 2, 2009.